 The longer the team works together, the more work (Story) points they can develop over a period.

 If you add a new member to the team, keep in mind that the team needs to unite again before you can predict with greater accuracy the Velocity of your team.

 If one participant leaves the team, this does not mean that a certain number of points must be subtracted from the total Velocity.
-This participant may have worked with the largest or smallest capacity.
+This participant may have worked with different capacities.

 If you change your technology and tools, Velocity will temporarily decline as teams gain substantial experience with new resources and speed up again.

 Various factors in a project or organization can affect Velocity's value.

 The following issues related to chapter "Team Velocity" are included in the certification exam.
 The sequence of questions is presented in the table.